This blog may contain affiliate links. Read our disclosure policy for more info.

-Despite the city’s large urban sprawl, the city itself is technically built in the middle of a tropical rain forest and it only takes a short drive outside the city limits to find humid forests and wildlife you’d expect to see in Cahuita National Park.
+Despite the city’s large urban sprawl, San Jose itself is technically built in the middle of a tropical rain forest and it only takes a short drive outside the city limits to find humid forests and wildlife you’d expect to see in Costa Rica.

 How long should I stay in San Jose?

 This can be a hard question to answer but I’m going to give it a good shot!
 In my honest opinion, it really depends on how much time you have to spare.
-After visiting the rest of Costa Rica I can tell you honestly that San Jose doesn’t compare to other destinations.
+After visiting the rest of Costa Rica I can tell you honestly that although San Jose is one of the best places to visit in Costa Rica, it doesn’t compare to some of the other destinations.

-So my overall recommendation is to spend at least 1 day here.
-If you can spare an extra day then spend a day on either side fo your trip (if you’re flying in and out).
-For many reading this, San Jose will be both your entry and exit point, and in two days you can explore lots of the city and be satisfied you did it well enough.
+So my overall recommendation is to spend at least 1 full day San Jose.
+If you can spare an extra day, then spend a day on either side of your trip (if you’re flying in and out).
+For many reading this, San Jose will be both your entry and exit point in Costa Rica, and in two days you can explore lots of the city and be satisfied you did it well enough.

 What are the best things to do in San Jose, Costa Rica?